Carol Moseley Braun: Positions on issues

-By July 2003, Braun had failed to release any detailed policy papers.
+By July 2003, Moseley Braun had failed to release any detailed policy papers.
 Eric Slater of the Los Angeles Times wrote that, during the debates and forums, rather than focusing on policy, Moseley Braun largely partook in jockeying against candidates such as Sharpton and Howard Dean to appear like the candidate who stood in greatest contrast to incumbent Republican George W. Bush.
+Despite her lack of policy papers, Braun did voice her positions on a number of issues.